It’s important take care of your skin when you have psoriatic arthritis. You also need to do all you can to be kind to those sore joints.

 Smooth it out.
 Over-the-counter lotions and creams that you put on your psoriasis can really reduce scaling.
-Two ingredients have been approved by the FDA: salicylic acid and tar.
-Both can irritate skin.
-Check with your doctor to make sure they’re OK for you to use.
+Some ingredients, such as salicylic acid and tar, can irritate skin.
+Check with your doctor to see which products are best for you.

 See the light.
 Ultraviolet B light (UVB) is a good way to battle psoriasis.
 It gets past the skin and into the affected cells, slowing their growth.